LintianWang/lab02-300008136-300061354/Testing.md

 |              | C 2.3 91.2  | (91.22899758300538,88.55534686904288)  | (2.3,91.2)                               |
 |              | C 12.4 34.8 | (36.943199644860215,70.38790629109593) | (12.4,34.8)                              |

+# Discussion of the results
+From the results, we could see without interface like design 6, one method could only have one way to calculate once a time.
+While we use the interface to connect the methods we need to use, we could efficiently use the method we want to use.
+We could transfer the different methods through judgment code to lead the calculation to the  correct method.
+Interface maked the calculation less time-cost, it means this way can save much time if we have two or more methods meed to be transfered in the future.